 This is a wild Osprey nest and anything can happen.
 While the Menunkatuck Audubon Society hopes that healthy chicks end up fledging from the nest, things like sibling rivalry, predators, and natural disaster can affect an Osprey family.

 The museum Education Department is offering crafts, Science Saturdays & free First Saturdays.

 Explore the British Museum’s collection and immerse yourself in 2 million years of history.
 The British Museum has 8 million, half you can see on the British Museum collection database.
 Enjoy some of the earliest objects created by man to works by contemporary artists.
 Choose from curated themed collections like: the Americas, China and Africa, which reveal the fascinating stories behind the objects.
 A new Collection online includes new records and allows new ways to search.

 Click link or graphic to stream on YouTube the 82-minute film in which the British Museum revisits the popular 2013 show.

-The Perseverance Rover launched last summer and headed to Jezero Crater, where it landed at the foot of a river delta which was clearly a lake at the time microbial life was flourishing on Earth.
+The Perseverance Rover launched the summer of 2020 and headed to Jezero Crater, where it landed at the foot of a river delta which was clearly a lake at the time microbial life was flourishing on Earth.

 Rainy Day?
 Take a virtual walk through the NY Botanical Gardens!

 During challenging times, the power of plants connects people and provides inspiration.
-While the Garden’s gates may be closed temporarily, the virtual gates are wide open.
-The new content hub features videos, plant guides, virtual events, recipes for kids, and so much more.
+The Garden’s virtual gates are wide open as well.
+The content hub features videos, plant guides, virtual events, recipes for kids, and so much more.
 As spring unfolds, the NYBG will bring you the brightness and color of the season, a reminder of how the natural world brings us joy.